×

 Definition of Romano Cheese and Margarine

 Do you know What is Romano Cheese and Margarine.
 If you are looking for the definition of Romano Cheese and Margarine or want to know what is Romano Cheese and Margarine?, then this is where you will fetch your answers.
 Well, in simple terms Romano is an Italian cheese, predominantly made from cow's milk, sheep's milk or goat milk, and sometimes a mixture of two or all of these.
-While NA Both these products are unique in their own ways.
-Romano Cheese is a Pale yellow colored dairy product and Margarine is Not Available colored.
+While Margarine is a spread made from vegetable oils, water, and sometimes milk.
+It is used as a substitute for butter.
+Both these products are unique in their own ways.
+Romano Cheese is a Pale yellow colored dairy product and Margarine is colored.
 The food gets it color dependent on the ingredients used and the preparation methods employed.
 Sometimes artificial food colors are added to give the dairy product, a gourmet look.
 Apart from their color what distinguishes them is their flavor and aroma.
-Romano Cheese bears Mild, Sharp and Tangy flavor with a Strong aroma whereas Margarine has Not Available flavor and a Not Available aroma.
+Romano Cheese bears Mild, Sharp and Tangy flavor with a Strong aroma whereas Margarine has flavor and a aroma.
 The color, flavor and the aroma of these products depict their origin.
 Romano Cheese originated in Italy, whereas origin of Margarine is traced back to Europe, Greece, Italy.